LudicMindStudio/RoadAheadTeamVault/Meetings/TRA Meeting June 2nd 2025.md

 ---
 **Art Team**
 - Major art decisions will continue to be on hold while Corina is away
-- Art tutorial this week!
+- Art tutorial tdsd his week!
 	- Planned to be a knowledge share!
 We will see how much we get through
 	- If you are interested in learning or looking to share please join!
 	- Planned events: